 The Longshore and Harbor Worker's Compensation Act (LHWCA) provides Worker's Compensation benefits to certain classes of employees of private maritime employers.

 The Black Lung Benefits Act provides compensation to miners suffering from "black lung" disease (pneumoconiosis).

-Most injured workers recover quickly and, beyond making the initial injury report to qualify for medical benefits and perhaps a short-term wage loss benefit, will have few issues with the Workers compensation system.
-Those more seriously injured may have difficulty with their employer or with the compensation system.
+While most injured workers recover quickly, and beyond making the initial injury report to qualify for benefits have no real awareness of the workers compensation system, those more seriously injured may have difficulty with their employer or with the compensation system.
 Those workers may benefit from consulting with lawyers.
-Workers compensation litigation is designed to be more simple than traditional injury litigation, and takes place in an administrative setting that may involve relaxed evidentiary rules.
-Most states impose statutory limits on workers compensation attorney fees, or make any fee award subject to court approval.

-Similarly, many employers utilize doctors who are much more interested in maintaining a good continuing relationship with the employer than with accurately diagnosing the employee - too many declarations of continuing disability will likely cause the employer to send injured employees to a different doctor.
-A lawyer can help you protect your rights when one of these hired gun doctors tries to block you from getting necessary treatment, cut off your benefits or send you back to work too early.
+Many employers direct injured workers to doctors who are much more interested in maintaining a good continuing relationship with the employer than with accurately diagnosing the employee - If a doctor makes too many declarations of continuing disability, the employer may decide to send injured employees to a different doctor.
+A lawyer can help you protect your rights when one of these "hired gun" doctors tries to block you from getting necessary treatment, cut off your benefits or send you back to work too early.

-Ordinarily an employee who qualifies for workers compensation benefits may not file a personal injury suit against the employer, even when the employer could have prevented the injury.
-There are two narrow exceptions where workers compensation preemption might not apply, and an employer might be subject to lawsuit:
+Ordinarily an employee who qualifies for Worker's Compensation benefits may not file a personal injury suit against the employer.
+There are two narrow exceptions where Worker's Compensation preemption might not apply, and an employer might be subject to lawsuit:

 When an employer intentionally causes injury to an employee.